jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

             EFI/BOOT/app/CapsuleApp.efi corstone1000-fvp-v5.uefi.capsule

 #.
-TrustedFirmware-M should reject the capsule due to having a lower firmware version and display the following log on the Secure Enclave terminal (``ttyUSB1``):
+TrustedFirmware-M should reject the capsule due to having a lower firmware version and display the following log on the Secure Enclave terminal (``ttyUSB1`` for MPS3):

     .. code-block:: console